shakfu/py-js/README.md

 see: https://installpython3.com/mac

 ### cython (optional)

 [Cython](https://cython.org) is using for wrapping the max api.
-You could de-couple the cython generated c code from the external and it would work fine since it developed directly using the python c-api, but you would lose the nice feature of calling the max api from python scripts.
+You could de-couple the cython generated c code from the external and it would work fine since it is developed directly using the python c-api, but you would lose the nice feature of calling the max api from python scripts running inside py objects.

 Install cython as follows: